 As a company, you collect information about your customers for your services, whether it’s financial data, mailing addresses or emails.

 It is fundamental to have an internal procedure for the management of personal information that is transmitted by your clients.
-You must notify your customers of why you need some of their personal information and why you need to keep it on file, as is stated out in the Privacy Act.
+You must notify your customers of why you need some of their personal information and why you must keep it on file, as set out in the Privacy Act.

 Do you have an internal security policy?

 There are still very few companies that have internal IT security procedures for their team members.
 Thus, it is not uncommon to see empty offices with computer screens unsecured and accessible to any passer-by.
 Or even worse, Post-It notes pasted on keyboards or screens to indicate the code in order to access accounts or the entire computer!

 Does your team know how to handle confidential information?
 What behaviours should be adopted?